Cooking in The Keys

 Instructions

 • Fill a big pot with water.
-Add Southernmost Blend, apple cider vinegar, a few smashed garlic cloves, and squeeze in the juice of one lemon; throw the lemon in the pot.
+Add seafood seasoning, apple cider vinegar, a few smashed garlic cloves, and squeeze in the juice of one lemon; throw the lemon in the pot.
 Bring the water to a boil.

 • When the water is boiling, add the shrimp.
 Bring water back to a boil and cook about 2 minutes or until the shrimp are white and no longer translucent.